 Put the property manager's contact information into your cell phone and wallet for quick access to answers during your visit.

 Good luck on reserving your vacation home!
 You're on your way to a terrific vacation!

 During your Stay

 - Ask a local.
-Local people are a good source of suggestions.
+Natives are a terrific source of tips.